Nissan Micra: Production

-At its introduction, Nissan has stated that the model will be built in at least five countries.
-On 12 March 2010, Nissan Motor Thailand (NMT) started the production of the March.
-It is the first car to qualify the Eco Car tax incentives.
-The Thai-produced March went on sale in Japan since July 2010.
+At its launch, Nissan announced that the model would be produced in at least five countries.
+On 12 March 2010, Nissan Motor Thailand (NMT) began production of the March, making it the first vehicle to qualify for Thailand's Eco Car tax incentives.
+The Thai-produced March went on sale in the Japanese market in July 2010.

-On 24 May 2010, Nissan Motor India (NMIPL) officially started the start of production of the Nissan Micra from the Renault Nissan India (RNAIPL) manufacturing plant at the Chennai plant in Oragadam, Tamil Nadu.
-Domestic sales in India began in July 2010, while exports began in September 2010.
-Exports of the Micra to Europe began in October 2010.
-On 16 June 2011, the Chennai plant had produced 100,000th Nissan Micra.
-The Renault Pulse was also built at the Chennai plant.
-Production of the Micra in India ended in April 2020 due to non-compliance to the Bharat Stage 6 emissions norm.
+The Micra commenced production in India on 24 May 2010 at the Renault Nissan India (RNAIPL) manufacturing plant in Oragadam, Tamil Nadu.
+Domestic sales in India began in July 2010, followed by exports in September 2010.
+Exports to Europe started in October 2010.
+On 16 June 2011, the Chennai plant reached the milestone of producing its 100,000th Micra.
+The Renault Pulse was also manufactured at this facility.
+Production of the Micra in India ceased in April 2020 due to the implementation of Bharat Stage 6 emissions regulations.

-The assembly of the March in Purwakarta, Indonesia began in October 2010.
-Aside from supplying for the domestic market, Nissan Motor Indonesia (NMI) also exported the March to Australia badged as the Micra.
-While the domestic March is using the 1.2 L HR12DE engine, the Australia-bound Micra is fitted with the 1.5 L HR15DE engine.
-The production run was stopped in 2013 in favour of imported units from Thailand.
+Assembly of the March in Purwakarta, Indonesia, began in October 2010.
+In addition to serving the domestic market, Nissan Motor Indonesia (NMI) exported the March to Australia under the Micra name.
+The domestic March was equipped with a 1.2-litre HR12DE engine, while the Australian Micra featured a 1.5-litre HR15DE engine.
+Production in Indonesia ended in 2013, with units thereafter imported from Thailand.

-Production of the March began in Aguascalientes, Mexico in 2011.
+Production of the March began in Aguascalientes, Mexico in February 2011.

 Production of the March in China by Dongfeng Nissan started in 2010, and ended in 2015 due to low sales.

 At the end of May 2011, global sales of the Nissan Micra/March surpassed six million units.

-In September 2020, the Nissan March ended production in Brazil.
+In October 2011, production of the K13 Micra began in Brazil.
+It continued until September 2020.

-In July 2022, the Nissan March ended production in Thailand.
+In July 2022, Nissan Motor Thailand ended production of the March after an 11-year production run.
+Consequently, in August 2022, Nissan discontinued sales of the Thailand-imported March in Japan as the company shifted its focus to the Nissan Note and the promotion of electrification across its model lineup.

 As of 2024, the K13 Micra/March continued to be produced in Mexico.